 Our Middle Market portfolio investments primarily consist of direct or secondary purchases of interest-bearing debt securities in companies that are generally larger in size than the LMM companies included in our LMM portfolio.
-While our Middle Market debt investments are generally secured by a first priority lien, 15.6% of the fair value of our Middle Market portfolio is secured by second priority liens.
+While our Middle Market debt investments are generally secured by a first priority lien, 8.5% of the fair value of our Middle Market portfolio is secured by second priority liens.

-As of December 31, 2018, our LMM portfolio consists of debt investments secured by a first priority lien 62.1% of the total fair value of the LMM portfolio) on the assets of the portfolio companies and equity investments (37.9% of the total fair value of the LMM portfolio) in privately held LMM companies.
+As of December 31, 2019, our LMM portfolio consists of debt investments secured by a first priority lien §7.2% of the total fair value of the LMM portfolio) on the assets of the portfolio companies and equity investments (42.4% of the total fair value of the LMM portfolio) in privately held LMM companies.
 The LMM debt investments generally mature between five and seven years from the original investment date.
 The LMM equity investments represent an equity position or the right to acquire an equity position through warrants.

-As of December 31, 2018, our Private Loan portfolio primarily consists of debt investments secured by first and second priority liens §7.1% and 6.3% of the total fair value of the Private Loan portfolio, respectively) on the assets of the portfolio companies, unsecured debt investments (2.5% of the total fair value of the Private Loan portfolio) and equity investments (4.1% of the total fair value of the Private Loan portfolio) in 12 Private Loan companies.
+As of December 31, 2019, our Private Loan portfolio primarily consists of debt investments secured by first and second priority liens §9.7% and 3.5% of the total fair value of the Private Loan portfolio, respectively) on the assets of the portfolio companies, unsecured debt investments (2.5% of the total fair value of the Private Loan portfolio) and equity investments (4.3% of the total fair value of the Private Loan portfolio) in 12 Private Loan companies.
 The Private Loan debt investments typically have stated terms between three and seven years from the original investment date.
 The Private Loan equity investments represent an equity position or the right to acquire an equity position through warrants.

-Our Other Portfolio investments primarily consist of our investment in HMS-ORIX (discussed in more detail below) and investments managed by third parties, which differ from the typical profiles for LMM, Middle Market and Private Loan portfolio investments.
-In the Other Portfolio investments, we may incur indirect fees and expenses in connection with investments managed by third parties, such as investments in other investment companies or private funds.
+Our Other Portfolio investments primarily consist of investments managed by third parties, which differ from the typical profiles for LMM, Middle Market and Private Loan portfolio investments.
+In the Other Portfolio investments, we may incur indirect fees and expenses in connection with investments managed by third parties, such as investments in other investment companies, private funds or CLOs.

-During the year ended December 31, 2018, we funded investment purchases of approximately \$585.0 million.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$494.7 million including \$239.2 million in sales.
-Additionally, we had one investment under contract to sell as of December 31, 2018, for approximately \$918,000, which represented the contract sales price.
-The combined result of these transactions increased our portfolio, on a cost basis, by approximately \$57.4 million, or 5.4%, and the number of portfolio investments increased by 26, or 14.8%, compared to the portfolio as of December 31, 2017.
-As of December 31, 2018, the largest investment in an individual portfolio company represented approximately 2.4% of our portfolio's fair value with the remaining investments in any individual portfolio company ranging from 0.0% to 2.2%.
-The average single investment in our portfolio is approximately \$5.5 million or 0.5% of the total portfolio.
+During the year ended December 31, 2019, we funded investment purchases of approximately \$282.0 million.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$357.3 million including \$186.7 million in sales.
+We had no investments under contract to sell as of December 31, 2019.
+The combined result of these transactions decreased our portfolio, on a cost basis, by approximately \$81.6 million, or 7.3%, and the number of portfolio investments increased by 8, or 4.0%, compared to the portfolio as of December 31, 2018.
+As of December 31, 2019, the largest investment in an individual portfolio company represented approximately 3.0% of our portfolio's fair value with the remaining investments in any individual portfolio company ranging from 0.0% to 2.0%.
+The average single investment in our portfolio is approximately 4.9 million or 0.5% of the total portfolio.
 As a result of these transactions, our portfolio has become increasingly broadened across individual portfolio investments, geographic regions, and industries.
-Further, our total portfolio's investment composition (excluding our Other Portfolio investments) at fair value is comprised of 80.3% first lien debt securities and 8.9% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
+Further, our total portfolio's investment composition (excluding our Other Portfolio investments) at fair value is comprised of 81.8% first lien debt securities and 4.1% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
 First lien debt securities have priority over subordinated debt owed by the issuer with respect to the collateral pledged as security for the loan.
 Due to the relative priority of payment of first lien investments, these generally have lower yields than lower priority, less secured investments.